Erasmus+ for staff

 Once you come back and claim your expenses, your school or department will be reimbursed by the amount you have been allocated via Erasmus+.
 Please ensure you claim your expenses within three months of your return.

 How to apply

-Applications will re-open soon.
+Applications will reopen soon.
 Please keep an eye on the Staff Hub and Yammer.

 Conditions of participation

 Staff whose applications are successful must complete the required Erasmus documentation in order to receive the grant funds.
-Please note that arrangements for staff mobility following Brexit have yet to be confirmed, as we do not yet have clarity on arrangements between the UK and the EU.
+Please note that arrangements for Erasmus+ staff mobility following the transition period have yet to be confirmed, as we do not yet have clarity on arrangements between the UK and the EU.
 Also note that, where Erasmus+ partnerships have been inactive in recent years, there may be some changes in the overall range of partnerships.
 Please check with the International Opportunities Team before agreeing to individual arrangements.